 When you are aware of guest’s length of stay, you can also determine how other hotel metrics are affected.
 During a period of low-night stays, you might increase profits by increasing the price per night.

 Gross Operating Profit Per Available Room (GOPPAR)

 If you want to look at overall performance, GOPPAR is effective because it looks at all rooms, whether they have guest’s occupying them or not.
 GOPPAR includes hotel variables, such as furniture depreciation and internet costs, and is therefore a strong indicator of performance across all revenue streams.

-Gross Operating Profit Per Available Room
+How to Improve Gross Operating Profit Per Available Room (GOPPAR)

-6. Cost Per Occupied Room – CPOR
+How to Calculate Cost Per Occupied Room (CPOR)?

 To determine CPOR you must divide the total, gross operating profit by total rooms available.
 Gross operating profit is your ‘net sales’ minus ‘cost of goods sold’ minus ‘operating expenses’, which includes selling, general, and administrative expenses.

-Cost Per Occupied Room
+Cost Per Occupied Room (CPOR) Formula and Example

 CPOR = Total Rooms Departments Cost / Total Rooms Sold

-Example: the cost for 10 units in the month of May was 10 000 EUR, which is calculated 10 000 / 10 = 1 000 EUR CPOR (cost per occupied room)
+Example: the cost for 10 units in the month of May was €10,000, therefore we have €10,000 / 10 = €1,000 CPOR (Cost Per Occupied Room)

 Adjusted Revenue Per Available Room (ARPAR)

-It’s a simple calculation; measure average variable expenses per occupied room (base this on your historical accounting information) and average additional income per occupied room from other revenue generating departments.
+It is a simple calculation: measure the average variable expenses per occupied room (base this on your historical accounting information) and average additional income per occupied room from other revenue generating departments.

-Adjusted Revenue Per Available Room
+How to Calculate Adjusted Revenue Per Available Room (ARPAR)